-There are certain countries that we travel to which ask for proof of an onward ticket when you check-in at your departing airport.
-From what I understand this is to show that you do not plan on staying in this country and have the funds to leave as you already have a flight out should you run out of money there.
+There are certain countries that we travel to which ask for proof of onward travel in the form of an onward travel flight ticket when you check-in at your departing airport.
+From what I understand this is to show that you do not plan on staying in this country and have the funds to leave as you already have a flight out should you run out of money there?

 This can prove tricky and annoying for travellers like myself who don’t always know when they’ll leave or which city they’ll leave from if it’s a big country.

-Of course, I always obey the visa regulations, I will never overstay a visa and with the high monetary penalties that many countries charge for overstaying a visa like Indonesia, I definitely wouldn’t, but I like to have some freedom and not tie myself to a certain departure date.
+Of course, I always obey the visa regulations, I will never overstay a visa and with the high monetary penalties that many countries charge for overstaying a visa like Indonesia, I definitely wouldn’t, but I like to have some freedom and not tie myself to set departure date.

 Luckily there are a few ways to answer the question many travellers have ‘how do I show proof of an onward flight without booking one?’
 And I’m going to share 3 ways with you here.

 NOTE- I am not saying you should do this, I’m simply giving you some options.
 Countries that require you to show proof of onward travel require this from a legal perspective so it’s up to you whether you want to do one of the below options and the risk is yours, not mine.
 Got it!?
 Ok, let’s go.

 The easiest and cheapest way to show proof of onward travel is to book a flight before you get to your departing airport so you can show the person at the airport if they ask, however, in order to not spend money on booking a flight you need to book a flight that is refundable!